What is SHARE/WHEEL?

-SHARE is the national leader in breaking down attitudinal & unconstitutional legal barriers to Tent Cities, of which we organize two, as well as Seattle’s largest network of indoor shelters, all self-managed.
+SHARE is the national leader in breaking down attitudinal & unconstitutional legal barriers to Tent Cities, of which we organize three, as well as Seattle’s largest network of indoor shelters, all self-managed.
 Recognized leaders within SHARE can enhance that role by participating in our SHARE2 housing for work program, which provides extra support for struggling shelters, enabling them to become successful in self-management.

 WHEEL operates a Severe Weather Shelter for homeless women and the Women’s Empowerment Center, a self-managed day organizing, arts, and education center for homeless and formally homeless women.
 Together with the Church of Mary Magdalene, we co-sponsor Women in Black vigils whenever homeless people die outside or by violence in King County.
 Our annual Homeless Women’s Forum, attended by 250 people, is an opportunity to educate the community, strengthen ties with allies and partners, celebrate our successes, and share our advocacy platform for the next year.